 INTERESTING TIGER FACTS:

-*Over the last 100 years, hunting and forest destruction have reduced tiger populations from hundreds of thousands of animals to perhaps fewer than 2,500.
-In the early 1900s, there were around 100,000 tigers throughout their range.
+*Over the last 100 years, hunting and forest destruction have reduced tiger populations 95% from hundreds of thousands of animals to perhaps fewer than 3,200.

-*Tigers are the largest members of the cat family and are renowned for their power and strength.
-They weigh on average from 400-675 pounds.
+*Tigers are the largest members of the cat family and are renowned for their power and strength, weighing in between 400-675 pounds.

 *Historic tiger range ran from Turkey through South and Southeast Asia to the far eastern shores of the continent.
 Today, they are only found in South and Southeast Asia, China and the Russian Far East.